temporalio/cli/docs/task-queue/list-partition.md

 ### list-partition

-List the Task Queue's partitions and which matching node they are assigned to
+Lists the Task Queue's partitions and which matching node they are assigned to.

 **--address**
 host:port for Temporal frontend service